ShilpaAccount/Scenario1_maersk/README.md

 ![image](https://user-images.githubusercontent.com/74064643/103216086-26c2aa80-48e3-11eb-84d0-02be07e8cb07.png)

-4)Upon successful deployment to the Dev environment, deployment should be easily promoted to QA and Prod through automated process.
+4) Upon successful deployment to the Dev environment, deployment should be easily promoted to QA and Prod through automated process.

 Answer: